AaltoRSE/speech2text/docs/source/user_guide.md

 After receiving an email saying an audio file has finished processing, log back into [Open On Demand](http://ood.triton.aalto.fi).

-At the Open On Demand frontpage, select again the `Files` and `Work` page (upper left corner).
+At the Open On Demand front page, select again the `Files` and `Work` page (upper left corner).
 Enter your audio folder.
 You should now see the newly created `results` folder.

 Enter the `results` folder and notice there are two result files corresponding to each audio file: